R2Northstar/NorthstarWiki/docs/installing-northstar/troubleshooting.md

 **Note:** This issue is not exclusive to Northstar client but also affects the vanilla version, so if you only get it on Northstar there might be a different problem at hand as well.
 In fact it's not even unique to Titanfall 2 either.

 See also [this thread on Steam](https://steamcommunity.com/app/1237970/discussions/0/3081016749018656768/)

+## "I disabled all mods and no I cannot re-enable them as the mods menu is gone":

+To to your `Titanfall2` directory.
+From there go to the `R2Northstar` and delete `enabledmods.json`.
+This file stores information which mod is enabled and disabled.
+By deleting this fail Northstar will fall back to the default (all mods enabled) and re-create the file appropriately.